info201b-au2022/A2-Starter/README.md

 - Do a bit of research.
 Find at least *two specific policies* that have been changed as a result of protests in 2020.
 These may be at the city, state, or University level.
 Please provide a basic summary, as well as a link to each article.
 - Take a look (`View()`) your `high_level_table` variable.
 What picture does this paint of the U.S.?

+## Critical Reflection
+Now that you have had time to work with the data and visualize it, I want you to practice thinking critically about the dataset we provided.
+An important part of data analysis is reflecting on the assumptions, limitations, and gaps in your datasets.
+Remember that all datasets have to make assumptions and not all assumptions are bad or unreasonable!
+Practicing these skill will help you in your career to be self critical and ethically alert.

+For this section, please write 2-3 sentences for each of the reflections below:

+- How was the dataset collected and who collected the data?
+- What assumptions does the dataset make?
+List atleast two assumptions you identified.
+For inspiration, check out this [blog post](https://towardsdatascience.com/check-your-assumptions-about-your-data-20be250c143) that describes one method for identifying data assumptions.
+- What data is missing from the dataset?
+Think about if there are any data points you would have liked to have seen in the dataset.

 ## Final Thoughts
 When you are finished, with your analysis, please answer the following questions in 1-2 sentences each.